Reliable Actors with Retry Orchestration: Formal Semantics

-We first formalize what we require of a core programming language in terms of syntax and semantics (\ref{sec:sem-base}).
-Concretely, we specify the shape of terms that encode the state of a running program and the shape of rewriting rules that encode execution steps.
-We discuss an example (\ref{sec:sem-example}).
-We then specify the semantics of our distributed runtime system by splitting method invocations into distributed threads of executions and using messages to transport invocation requests and results (\ref{sec:sem-distributed}).
-We define failures and review guarantees (\ref{sec:sem-failures}).
+We first formalize method invocations~(\ref{sec:sem-base}).
+We specify the syntax of terms that encode the possible points in the execution of a method and several forms of transitions that encode possible execution steps.
+We then specify the semantics of KAR by mapping method invocations to logical processes and using messages to transport invocation requests and responses among them~(\ref{sec:sem-distributed}).
+We define failures~(\ref{sec:sem-failures}).
+We specify the \prd{runnable} predicate that decides when pending invocation requests may be (re-)executed~(\ref{sec:sem-runnable}).
+We formalize KAR's guarantees (\ref{sec:sem-guarantees}), cancellation, and preemption (\ref{sec:sem-cancel}).